zanedr/front-end-submissions-public/1703/mod-1/number-guesser/jason_lucas.md

 ## Evaluator:
 ## Optional Notes:

+* That bdi tag is not what you think it is. ;)
+* Get those js calls out of your html
+* Use conventional naming in CSS w/ dashes instead of underscores and camelcase

 ### Functional Expectations

 * __Novice:__ Application meets all of the functional expectations in Phase One.